sam14eer/Machine-learning-projects/README.md

 6.I had used the verious python laibraries in this model training like

-computation and analysis = pandas,numpy
+1.computation and analysis = pandas,numpy

-visualization = matplotlib,seaborn
+2.visualization = matplotlib,seaborn

-machine learning model = sklearn
+3.machine learning model = sklearn